 Partner with other domestic manufacturers to offer complete solutions:

 The era of unchecked manufacturing dependence on China is ending.
 The U.S. government is investing hundreds of billions of dollars to rebuild domestic manufacturing capacity, and small manufacturers are essential to this effort.
-The companies that position themselves now to fill the gaps left by Chinese suppliers will be the winners in this historic industrial transformation.

 Whether you're a small manufacturer seeking defense contracts, a government buyer looking for qualified suppliers, or a business owner pursuing CMMC certification, KDM & Associates and the V+KDM Consortium are here to help.